Graceful shutdown and startup system for async job processing.

 retry_count and re-queues job꩜ Retry 1/2: operation failed | job:JB_abc123꩜ Max retries exceeded (2): operation failed | job:JB_abc123Database tracking: Each retry attempt updates the job record with retry count and error details, providing full audit trail.

-go test ./pulse/async -run TestParentChild -v
+TestParentJobHierarchy - pulse/async/job_test.go:369TestTASBotParentJobHierarchy - pulse/async/store_test.go:250go test ./pulse/async -run TestParentJobHierarchy -v

 Applications using Pulse should propagate shutdown signals: